krishna31102004/mnist-handwritten-digit-recognition-clean/README.md

 *(Ensure that `demo.ipynb` exists in your repository or update the link accordingly.)*

-Simply copy and paste this section into your README.md file.
-Let me know if you need further changes!

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.